 Ammunition for an airgun can be purchased and possessed without holding a firearm certificate.

 Where can I find further information about cancelling, or changing/selling a firearm?

 Please see HERE.

 Must I notify a change of address?

-General condition 3 (printed on page 1 of your firearm certificate) states you must notify the Firearms and Explosives Branch in writing of a change to your permanent address.
-Details cannot be taken over the phone.
+General condition 3 (printed on page 1 of your firearm certificate) states you must notify the Firearms and Explosives Branch of a change of address.
+You can do so by completing the online form here.

 It is your responsibility to ensure that your firearm is kept in a secure place, as per the general conditions shown on page 1 of your firearm certificate.
 This will require temporary storage with a firearms dealer during your change of address.

 How do I apply for an additional firearm?